osuthailand/Ragnarok/README.md

 $ pipenv shell
 ```

-After that you can install the requirements.
+After that you can install the needed packages.
 ```
-$ pip install -r requirements.txt
+$ pipenv install
 ```

 Once that's finished, you can go ahead and make a copy of the .env.example, by doing: